microsoft/industry/fsi/referenceImplementation/readme.md

 ---
 FSI Landing Zones on Microsoft Azure reference implementation provides prescriptive guidance coupled with Azure best practices for the financial services industry, and it follows 5 design principles across the 8 critical design areas for organizations to define their target state for their Azure architecture.

->Note: To read and learn about the design principles and the critical design araes, please visit this [article](../../foundations/azure/README.md).
+>Note: To read and learn about the architecture and design, please visit this [article](../docs/architectureAndDesign.md).

 The reference architecture is modular by design and allows organizations of any size in the financial services industry to start with the optimized landing zones that support their banking worloads, and application portfolios.